MicrosoftDocs/win32/desktop-src/Debug/symbol-handler-cleanup.md

 ---
-Description: To free all the memory used by the symbol handler for a process, use the SymCleanup function. ms.assetid: d442b2f2-9225-43fd-bd25-274322857834
+description: To free all the memory used by the symbol handler for a process, use the SymCleanup function. ms.assetid: d442b2f2-9225-43fd-bd25-274322857834
 title: Symbol Handler Cleanup
 ms.topic: article